nbarn3s/scrapeTools/readme.md

     pip install -r requirements.txt

 ## scrapeTools.twitPulse
-This is a file has two scripts that plot the occurrence of a word in Tweets with respect to days.
+This is file has two scripts that plot the occurrence of a word in Tweets with respect to days.
 There is a single and a multithreaded version.
 The multithreaded version is considerably faster for searches over many days.
 Note that very common terms, like "trump" are impossibly long for even one day.

+### Usage
+    usage: twitPulse [-h] [-d DAY] -k KEYWORD

+    Count occurances of a keyword in twitter and plot versus days

+    options:
+    -h, --help            show this help message and exit -d DAY, --day DAY     The days to search (default=1) -k KEYWORD, --keyword KEYWORD
+                          The keyword to search for

 ### Examples
 I am showing two examples of searches for references to alt-right terms over the past year.

+    python twitPulse.py -k "wwg1wga" -d365

+or from within a Python interpreter:

     from scrapeTools.twitPulse import plotPulseMT
     plotPulseMT("wwg1wga", 365)